 Undergraduate Selectives

-Selective students will be assigned to the Infectious Diseases consultation service at either University Hospital or Victoria Hospital for the entire selective.
+Selective students will be assigned to the Infectious Diseases consultation service at either University Hospital or Victoria Hospital.
 Opportunities also exist for students to spend time in one or two outpatient clinics during the rotation.

 Our faculty members provide comprehensive clinical consultative services to a wide variety of adult patient populations at London's academic hospitals.
-These services are organized as separate programs at each hospital site, and are delivered by a team comprised of an Infectious Diseases consultant, Infectious Diseases fellow(s), internal medicine resident(s), other residents, medical students, and pharmacists.
+These services are organized as separate programs at each hospital site, and are delivered by a team comprised of an Infectious Diseases consultant, Infectious Diseases subspecialty resident(s), internal medicine resident(s), family medicine residents, medical students, and pharmacists.

 By the end of the selective rotation, the student will: